The Marty Lyons Foundation grants wishes to children (3-17) who have been diagnosed with a terminal or life-threatening illness.

 - Anything deemed to be high risk

 Our Board of Directors and active volunteers are comprised of caring individuals in many fields including bankers, financial experts, physicians, attorneys, social workers, nurses and business leaders.
 Each lends their particular area of expertise to further the Foundation’s mission.
-At present, MLF operates with three staff members (Executive Director, Director of Mission Delivery and Director of Development).
+At present, MLF operates with four staff members.
 Chapters are headed by a president overseeing volunteers who function as wish coordinators, fundraisers and local ambassadors.

-- 92 cents from every dollar donated goes directly to granting a wish.
+- Nearly 90 cents from every dollar donated goes directly to granting a wish.